-- To move freely, on or as if on wheels: The car ran downhill.
+- To move freely, as on wheels: The car ran downhill.
 The drawer runs on small bearings.

-- To go back and forth especially on a regular basis; ply: The ferry runs every hour.
+- To travel over a regular route: The ferry runs every hour.

 - Nautical To sail or steer before the wind or on an indicated course: run before a storm.